 2 tablespoons finely grated Parmesan cheese (powdery style)

-12 ounces of block-style sharp cheddar cheese, shredded (about 3 cups), divided
+12 ounces of block-style sharp cheddar cheese (yellow or white), shredded (about 3 cups), divided

 8 cups cauliflower florets, steamed until just tender or al dente (approximately 1 large head cut into 1-inch chunks)